radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

     into a single report, check the Global Report box.
 7. To generate a report for a single node, indicate the server name in the Server Name field.

-><span style="color:red">**IMPORTANT NOTE – if RadiantOne is deployed in a cluster, the default behavior of the Audit Report generator is to create a report for each node.
-The values entered in the Server Name field override checking the Global Report box.**
+>[!warning] if RadiantOne is deployed in a cluster, the default behavior of the Audit Report generator is to create a report for each node.
+The values entered in the Server Name field override checking the Global Report box.

 8. You can specify a session ID if needed.